Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Ferd gently rapped Tumik’s skull with his knuckles and trilled deeply.
 “Now is not the time.
 We must study this *gauss* rifle, yes?
 Will be needed for our Big Mission.”

 Hoeff shot him a thankful look when Tumik returned his attention to Rees.
-Ferd was feeling his springtime Fire too, and like all Given-Men was feeling it *fiercely.* Everyone’s aggression was through the roof thanks to the rut---ladies too---and the physical effects were unavoidably obvious, but with red-crested men (and Given-Mens’ Fire especially) the difference was dramatic and striking.
+Ferd was feeling his springtime Fire too, and like all Given-Men was feeling it *fiercely.* Everyone’s aggression was through the roof thanks to the rut - ladies too - and the physical effects were unavoidably obvious, but with red-crested men (and Given-Mens’ Fire especially) the difference was dramatic and striking.
 If a fellow thought the cavemonkeys had big and showy physiques before...now, even by their standards, everything was turned up to eleven. *None* of it was merely for show, either.
 One-on-one, Ten’Gewek were *dangerous.*

 “You good?
 We need to work out some energy?
-We have more ship-time scheduled today---”
+We have more ship-time scheduled today - ”

 That produced the obligatory stoic grunts from the cavemonkeys; they’d found that new bit of their training particularly arduous and draining.